easybiblabs/generator-processes/README.md

 # Processes

+All processes are callables which operate on an input traversable (typically an iterator) and return an iterator.

 ## Bulk adding Elastica documents
 `\EasyBib\Process\Elastica::write` uses Elastica to bulk write arrays of documents to Elasticsearch using an Elastica type.
 You may use